Playing golf in The Bend means choosing from championship-caliber options.

 Built in 1919, this 9-hole course is the oldest in South Bend.
 It’s perfect for children, beginners or anyone looking for a casual round playing mostly shorter holes.
 There are two par 4s.
 Everything else is a par 3.
 Bowman Creek runs along the west side of the course.

-Warren is a classic links design located on the north side of Notre Dame’s campus.
+Warren Golf Course at Notre Dame is a Coore and Crenshaw design located on the north side of Notre Dame’s campus.
 Like Blackthorn, Golf Week Magazine ranks it one of the top public courses in Indiana.

 The course sprawls over about 250 acres with native grasses often lining the fairways.
 Natural beauty on the par 71 spread is complemented by the views, which include the Golden Dome off in the distance.

-Notre Dame’s men’s and women’s golf teams call Warren home, as does the 2019 U.S. Senior Open.
-Warren adds the Senior Open to a long list of tournaments it has hosted over the years, including NCAA regional championships and the U.S. Women’s Public Links Championship.
+Notre Dame’s men’s and women’s golf teams call Warren home, as did the 2019 U.S. Senior Open.
+Warren added the Senior Open to a long list of tournaments it has hosted over the years, including NCAA regional championships and the U.S. Women’s Public Links Championship.

 NOTE: Burke is currently closed to the general public.
 It is only available to students, faculty and staff and Notre Dame, Saint Mary’s and Holy Cross.

 Visitors to the University of Notre Dame are sure to catch a glimpse of this course.
 Burke Golf Course is at the southwest corner of campus with views of the Golden Dome and Basilica as players stroll the fairways.
 Originally designed as an 18-hole course in 1929, it now plays as a par 35 over nine holes.